Chain Link Fence Installation in Wilmington NC

 Affordable, durable chain link fencing for security, privacy, and property boundaries

 Chain link fencing remains the most installed fence type in America for good reason.
 It delivers reliable security, clear boundary definition, and decades of maintenance-free performance at a fraction of the cost of wood, vinyl, or ornamental fencing.
 For homeowners in the Wilmington area who need to contain pets, secure a pool, or define property lines without spending thousands on a privacy fence, chain link is the practical choice that gets the job done.
+See our chain link fence cost guide for detailed pricing.

 NC Fence Co. has installed thousands of chain link fences across New Hanover, Brunswick, and Pender counties.
 From simple 4-foot backyard enclosures to 12-foot commercial security perimeters with barbed wire and automatic gates, we work with every gauge, coating, and configuration available.
 Our installers know how to handle the sandy coastal soil conditions, high water tables, and salt air exposure that are unique to the Cape Fear region and can significantly affect the longevity of your fence if not properly accounted for during installation.